 Working in different media, and usually at night, Laxmi is driven by experimentation, constantly exploring new techniques.
 Often, her work includes elements that appear incomplete, obliging the viewer to pause and engage with the artwork, and to fill in the absences themselves.

 Laxmi has been commissioned for artwork or illustration by numerous private and corporate clients including the Henry Moore Foundation, H&M Home, Tate, Royal Academy of Arts,Vans, Derwent Art, Chronicle Books and Astrid & Miyu.
-She has has been featured in prominent publications including Vogue, TimeOut, Elle Decoration, Financial Times and The Sunday Times.
+She has been featured in prominent publications including Vogue, TimeOut, Elle Decoration, Financial Times and The Sunday Times.

 Sam Jackson